In this article, read on to learn about the significance, coverage, and considerations surrounding new build warranties in the UK.

 How long do new build warranties last?

-New build warranties typically extend up to ten years.
+New build warranties normally extend up to ten years.
 This period is split into two distinct phases.
 The initial two years, known as the developer liability period, see the developer responsible for most defects.

 After this, the remaining eight years primarily cover major structural issues.
 Homeowners should be aware of these timelines to effectively manage their expectations and plan accordingly.

-Transferring a warranty: What happens when you move?
+Transferring a warranty when you move

 Transferring a new build warranty is straightforward.
 The warranty is attached to the property, not the owner.
 Therefore, it automatically transfers to the new owner upon sale.

 This feature makes new build warranties appealing to both sellers and buyers, offering peace of mind against structural damage and latent defects.
-Prospective buyers of a new build property should confirm the warranty details and the period remaining for complete awareness.

 Identifying and reporting defects

-You've just moved into your new home and notice something amiss.
-What next?
-Reporting defects is the initial step in utilizing your new build warranty.
-It's vital to report any issues promptly to ensure timely action.
-The process usually involves a detailed inspection of the property, identifying potential defects.
+It's advisable to report any issues promptly to ensure timely action.
+The process usually involves a detailed inspection of the property, identifying defects.
 These can range from minor cosmetic issues to more serious structural problems.

-After identifying the defects, it's essential to inform the warranty provider or developer.
-Keep detailed records of all communications and the nature of the defects.
-Some warranties may require submission of a formal claim form.
+Some warranties may require the submission of a formal claim form.
 Always check the specific procedures outlined in your warranty documentation.
 Timely reporting not only speeds up resolution but also ensures that your claim remains valid under the terms of the warranty.

 Resolving disputes with warranty providers